Atya patya: Gameplay

 The game is played in four innings (turns), with each inning lasting for seven minutes, and the teams alternating attacking and defending roles in each inning.
 Before each inning, the defensive team places one player in each of the trenches.
 A batch of four players on the attacking team, who are referred to as "assailants", line up at one end of the court, in the area in front of the front trench.
 The goal of the assailants is to score by crossing each trench without being eliminated; the total number of points scored in an inning by the attacking team is equal to the number of trenches crossed by their furthest-advancing assailant.
 If an assailant is touched by a defender (and the defender commits no faults, such as stepping out of their trench, or lifting a foot at or immediately after the time of tagging the assailant), then the assailant is "out", and must leave the court.
+The assailant is also out if they step out of the field while failing to keep any part of their body grounded within the field.

 If an assailant crosses all nine trenches, they may say the word "Tond", which compels the defenders to turn around, allowing the assailant to now attempt to re-cross the nine trenches in the opposite direction.
 If an assailant manages to cross all nine trenches in both directions, a "Lona" is said to have been scored, meaning that 18 points have been scored by the attacking team for the 18 times that assailant crossed a trench; after a Lona has been scored, the not-out assailants are brought back to the starting area and then allowed to continue scoring for the remainder of the inning.

+Atya-patya matches are decided on a best-of-three basis.

+List of defensive faults

+A defender's tag of an assailant does not count if the defender commits any of the following actions during or immediately after the tag: